peekpi/RainbowWars-Assembly/README.md

-# Rainbow-bridge-wars NearSide in AssemblyScript
+# RainbowWars AssemblyScript Contract

 ## Description
 This is the near contract for RawinbowWars.
 The RainbowWars project consists of three parts:
-- ethereum contract
+- ethereum solidity contract
-- near contract
+- near assembly contract
-- frontend
+- vue frontend

-> This repo is port from [near-Counter][counter] demo.
-Only use the assembly contract part, please ignore the front end part.
+> This repo was ported from [near-Counter][counter] demo.
+Only use the assembly contract part, please ignore the front-end part.

 ## Setup
 Install dependencies: